Watch our video tutorial here

 Step 1 ➝ Activate Algorithm Version on Pricing Dashboard

-- Go to Pricing Dashboard ➝ tick the checkboxes for the "Algorithm Version" column from the "Row/Column Visibility" button
+- Go to Pricing Dashboard ➝ click tick the the "Row/Column Visibility" button and tick the checkbox for the "Algorithm Version" column

-- Once you do this, you should start seeing column "Algorithm Version"
+- Once you do this, you should start seeing the column "Algorithm Version"

 - You can sort this column to see all the listings on old algorithm together